On the homotopy theory for Lie $\infty$-groupoids, with an application to integrating $L_\infty$-algebras: Higher groupoids as an incomplete category of fibrant objects

 If $g$ satisfies $\Kan(n,j)$, then $\Hom(\Delta^n,Y) \xto{(\iota^*,g_*)} \Hom(\Horn{n}{j}\xto{\iota} \Simp{n}, Y\xto{g} Z)$ is a cover.
 Hence, $\Hom(\Horn{n}{j}\xto{\iota} \Simp{n}, X\xto{f} Y) \xto{g_\ast} \Hom(\Horn{n}{j}\xto{\iota} \Simp{n}, X\xto{g\circ f} Z)$ is a cover.
 If $f$ satisfies $\Kan(n,j)$, then $\Hom(\Delta^n,X) \xto{(\iota^*,f_*)} \Hom(\Horn{n}{j}\xto{\iota} \Simp{n}, X\xto{f} Y)$ is a cover.
 Hence, the composition

 is a cover, and so $g \circ f$ satisfies $\Kan(n,j)$.
 The same argument \textit{mutatis mutandis} shows that if $f$ and $g$ satisfy $\Kan!(n,j)$, then so does $g \circ f$. \end{proof}

 We next show that the pullback of a Kan fibration is a Kan fibration, provided the pullback exists in $\gpd{\Cat, \covers}$.
 As previously mentioned, this is the only difference between the axioms for an iCFO and Brown's axioms for a CFO: we do not require the pullback along a fibration to exist in general.
 It turns out, for $\infty$-groupoids, this generalization is in fact quite mild.
 The pullback of along a Kan fibration will always exist provided the corresponding pullback of the 0-simplices exists in $\Cat$.
-(The same result appears as Thm.\ 2.17d in \cite{Wolfson:2016}, where Kan fibrations are called ``$n$-stacks''.)
+(The same result appears as Thm.\ 2.17 (4) in \cite{Wolfson:2016}.)

 \begin{proposition}[Axiom 4] Let $f \maps X \to Y$ be a Kan fibration in $\gpd{\Cat, \covers}$ and $g \maps Z\to Y$ a morphism in $\gpd{\Cat, \covers}$.
 If the pullback $Z_0\times_{Y_0} X_0$ exists in $\Cat$, then: \begin{enumerate} \item the pullback $Z_n \times_{Y_n} X_n$ exists in $\Cat$ for all $n \geq 0$, \item the morphism $Z\times_{Y} X \xto{p_f} Z$ induced by pulling back $f$ along $g$ is a Kan fibration between simplicial objects in $\Cat$,